jasonacox/pypowerwall/README.md

     * ScheduledIslandContactorOpen - Manually Disconnected from Grid
     * SolarChargeOnlyLimited - Occurs when battery is below reserve limit and solar exclusively used to charge battery back up to limit
     * SelfConsumptionReservedLimit - Battery reached reserve limit during self-consumption mode and switches to grid
+    * HighCPU - Occurs when too many API calls are made against the gateway especially with bad credentials
+    * SystemConnectedToGrid

 #### TETHC - Tesla Energy Total Home Controller